Negative SEO: How competitors can ruin your rankings, and how to make sure they don't

 1. Link farms

-Generally, a single spammy link (even if it's sitewide) wouldn't be able to shatter a site's rankings.
+Generally, a single spammy link (even if it's sitewide) wouldn't be able to shatter a site's rankings, no matter how many quality links you held previously.
 That's why negative SEO typically involves links from a group of sites, or link farms.

 A link farm is a hub of interconnected websites.
-Originally, these sites used to link to each other to increase the link popularity of each site's pages.
+Starting out as somewhat of a Grey Hat technique, nowadays almost exclusively Black Hat, these sites used to link to each other to increase the link popularity of each site's pages.
 You could purchase links from these websites to increase your own site's PageRank.
-One example of a link farm is a PBN (private blog network) — a network of sites that are created solely for link building and typically owned by one individual.
+One example of a link farm is a PBN (private blog network) — a Black Hat SEO technique networking sites created specifically for link building and typically owned by one scandalous individual.
 Most PBNs are made up from expired domains, which means that the sites usually have accumulated some backlinks and authority by the time they become part of a PBN.

 In 2012, Google's Penguin algorithm made it significantly harder for link farms to be effective — if Google spots backlinks that come from a link farm, it justly concludes that the linked-to site is involved in a link scheme, which naturally leads to a penalty.
 That's how link farming went from a black-hat but effective tactic to a negative SEO technique.

-To top things up, the attacker may also point lots of exact match anchor text links at a ranking page and screw up its anchor text ratio.
-These exact-match anchors may be completely unrelated to your industry; or, they may actually include your target keyword to make your link profile look like you're manipulating it.
+To top things off, the attacker may also point loads of exact match anchor text links at a ranking page and screw up its anchor text ratio.
+These exact-match anchors may be completely unrelated to your industry; or, they may actually include your target keyword to make your link profile look like you're manipulating it or donning the dreaded Black Hat.

 One example of a real-world negative SEO attack through links is WP Bacon, a podcast site about WordPress.
 The site was attacked with thousands of links with the anchor text "porn movie".
 Subsequently, WP Bacon has fell 50+ spots for the majority of the keywords it ranked for in Google in about 10 days.
 This story has a happy ending though: the webmaster submitted a disavow file with the spammy linking domains included in the attack.
 As the spam attack continued, they kept disavowing new domains they were receiving links from.
 Eventually, WP Bacon did recover for most of the search terms they were initially ranking for.